Amplitude Analysis of the Decays $D^0\to\pi^+\pi^-\pi^+\pi^-$ and $\pi^+\pi^-\pi^0\pi^0$: AMPLITUDE FORMULA

 based on the amplitudes $A_{R\to3\pi}$ obtained in this analysis.
-For other resonances decaying into $3\pi$, a relativistic Breit-Wigner function with a constant width is used.
-The parameters of $a_1(1260)$ and $\pi(1300)$ are determined in the fit and others are fixed to their respective PDG values.~\cite{ParticleDataGroup:2022pth} Due to its small contribution, the $a_1(1420)$ is described as a relativistic Breit-Wigner function with a constant width, even though it has been regarded as the effect of the Triangle Singularity~\cite{COMPASS:2020yhb}.
+Figure \ref{fig:Gamma} shows the $\Gamma(s)$ obtained in the amplitude analysis.
+For other resonances decaying into $3\pi$, a relativistic Breit-Wigner function with a constant $\Gamma(s)$ is used.
+The parameters of $a_1(1260)$ and $\pi(1300)$ are determined in the fit and others are fixed to their respective PDG values~\cite{ParticleDataGroup:2022pth}.
+Due to its small contribution, the $a_1(1420)$ is described as a relativistic Breit-Wigner function with a constant $\Gamma(s)$, even though it has been regarded as the effect of the Triangle Singularity~\cite{COMPASS:2020yhb}.
 Only the decay of $a_1(1420)\to f_0(980)\pi$ is taken into account, and the corresponding resonant parameters are taken from Ref.~\cite{COMPASS:2018uzl}.

 To take into account the resolution effect for the narrow resonances $\phi(1020)$ and $\omega(782)$, the shapes of corresponding relativistic Breit-Wigner functions in the $M(\pi^+\pi^-\pi^0)$ distribution are convolved with a Gaussian function.
 The parameters of this Gaussian function are obtained by the fit to the $\eta$ peak in the $M(\pi^+\pi^-\pi^0)$ distribution with the Breit-Wigner function of $\eta$ convolved with the same Gaussian function.